petroemil/Rx.Book/Draft.md

 What will happen if you run the app?

 Probably one of the first things you will notice after playing with it a little bit is that thanks to the simulated random latency of queries you will receive suggestions out of order.
-You might try to type something like "where", but the logic sends a request for new suggestions after every single new character in the query, and it's very much possible that you receive suggestions for the fragment "wh" by the time you already typed "whe", in worse case even overriding the suggestions for "whe" because of the latency difference makes it possible that the response from the web service call returns the suggestions for "whe" sooner than the suggestions for "wh".
+You might try to type something like "where", but the logic sends a request for new suggestions after every single new character in the query, and it's very much possible that you receive suggestions for the fragment "wh" by the time you already typed "whe", in a worse case even overriding the suggestions for "whe" because of the latency difference makes it possible that the response from the web service call returns the suggestions for "whe" sooner than the suggestions for "wh".

 Another problem that you might notice is not necessarily a logical problem, but more like a bad user experience.
 Requesting suggestions for every single new character the user types is a waste of resources (CPU, battery, network - not to mention money, if the user is using a metered connection, like 4G).